appseconnect/docs/_posts/Transformation/Mapping Techniques/Use-case/2019-02-28-enable-tracking-fields.md

 The user can view the error logs in the RESYNC Bucket of the agent (Cloud and OP), if the touchpoint fails to sync.

 ## Frequency of Use
-The user can implement rendering when required for any touchpoint.
+The user can implement tracking when required for any touchpoint.

 ## Assumptions
 Not Applicable